samuelnotfound/samuelnotfound/README.md

 I’m a Radiologic Technology student-intern with a passion for creativity and tech.

 I originally created this account to share Hackintosh-related resources.
-Now, I’m learning to create interactive animations and basic coding to bring motion designs to life using Rive.
+Over time, with my previous experiences of doing motion graphics as a hobby, my interests expanded into interactive animation through Rive — now forced to learn coding to integrate, and make them load to share them here.

+improve ,, i hate how random or unconnected "— sharing my creations here."

 - [**Rive:** RadTech Skeleton Character](https://unitedastronomer.github.io/rive-skeleton/)